BNewing/JavaScript-57-Exercises-for-Programmers/README.md

 # JavaScript-57-Exercises-for-Programmers

-In this learning project, I'm working through each of the 57 exercises in Brian P. Hogan's book, 'Exercises for Programmers: 57 Challenges to Develop your Coding Skills', in JavaScript.
+In this learning project, I'm working through each of the 57 exercises in Brian P. Hogan's book, [Exercises for Programmers: 57 Challenges to Develop your Coding Skills](https://pragprog.com/book/bhwb/exercises-for-programmers), in JavaScript.

 I've created a site and I'm adding each challenge onto a list on the home page as I go!